iaas-splab/skywalker-prototype/README.md

 # skywalker-prototype
 ![skywalker](https://github.com/iaas-splab/skywalker-prototype/blob/master/media/skywalker_icon.PNG)
-Skywalker is a framework to support developers in porting existing FaaS from one provider/platform to another.
+Skywalker is a framework to support developers in porting existing FaaS applications from one provider/platform to another.
 It comprises an Angular powered frontend and a Spring-based backend with an interaction via REST API.

 ## Technical overview